SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/README.md

 [Browse] the directory for released versions of the booklet or look here for more [Books and Booklets](http://books.pharo.org/)

-The result from the latest successful Travis build can be found [on Bintray (PDF)](https://bintray.com/squarebracketassociates/wip/download_file?file_path=memorygame-wip.pdf).
+The result from the latest successful Travis build can be found the releases panel of this page.